 MATLAB Function blocks enable run-time checks by default, but you can disable them explicitly for all MATLAB Function blocks in your Simulink® model.
 Follow these steps:

 In the MATLAB Function Block Editor, select Simulation Target.

-Clear the Ensure memory integrity or Ensure responsiveness check boxes, as applicable, and click Apply.
+In the All Parameters tab of the Configuration Parameters dialog box, clear the Ensure memory integrity or Ensure responsiveness check boxes, as applicable, and click Apply.